-13. PROPERTY, PLANT AND EQUIPMENT:
+12. PROPERTY, PLANT AND EQUIPMENT:

-The following table provides a summary of property, plant and equipment at the dates indicated:
+The following table provides a summary of property, plant and equipment:

-Successor Pro edecessor
+Decen nber 31,

-Lives in Years December 31, 2012 · ·
+Lives in Years 2013 2012

-Transmission 5 - 46 \$ 2,580 \$ 2,321
+Transmission 5 - 46 \$ 2,649 \$ 2,580

-Gathering 26 114 108
+Gathering 26 96 114

-Underground storage 5 - 46 306 322
+Underground storage 5 - 46 318 306

-General plant - LNG 5 - 40 966 1,119
+General plant - LNG 5 - 40 967 966

-General plant - other 3 - 40 110 176
+General plant - other 3 - 40 108 110

-Plant in service , 4,076 4,046
+Plant in service 4,138 4,076

-Construction work in progress 45 42
+Construction work in progress 69 45

-Total property, plant and equipment 4,121 4,088
+Total property, plant and equipment 4,207 4,121

-Accumulated depreciation and amortization (57) (733)
+Accumulated depreciation and amortization (211) (57)

-Net property, plant and equipment \$ 4,064 \$ 3,355
+Net property, plant and equipment \$ 3,996 \$ 4,064

 As of December 31, 2011, property, plant and equipment included capitalized computer software costs of \$34 million, net of accumulated amortization of \$51 million.
-Amortization expense of capitalized computer software costs for the years ended December 31, 2011 and 2010 was \$7 million and \$7 million, respectively.
+Amortization expense of capitalized computer software costs for the year ended December 31, 2011 was \$7 million.

 As of December 31, 2011, property, plant and equipment included contributions in aid of construction costs of \$49 million, net of accumulated amortization of \$5 million.
-Amortization expense of contributions in aid of construction costs for the years ended December 31, 2011 and 2010 was \$2 million and \$2 million, respectively.
+Amortization expense of contributions in aid of construction costs for the year ended December 31, 2011 was \$2 million.

-14. STOCK-BASED COMPENSATION
+13. STOCK-BASED COMPENSATION

 Stock Award Plans.
-The Third Amended 2003 Plan adopted by the stockholders of Southern Union Company allows for awards in the form of stock options (either incentive stock options or non-qualified options), SARs, stock bonus awards, restricted stock, performance units or other equity-based rights.
-The persons eligible to receive awards under the Third Amended 2003 Plan include all of the employees, directors, officers and agents of, and other service providers to, Southern Union Company and its affiliates and subsidiaries.
+The Third Amended 2003 Plan adopted by the stockholders of Southern Union Company allowed for awards in the form of stock options (either incentive stock options or non-qualified options), SARs, stock bonus awards, restricted stock, performance units or other equity-based rights.
+The persons eligible to receive awards under the Third Amended 2003 Plan included all of the employees, directors, officers and agents of, and other service providers to, Southern Union Company and its affiliates and subsidiaries.
 Under the Third Amended 2003 Plan: (i) no participant may receive any calendar year awards covering more than 500,000 shares; (ii) the exercise price for a stock option may not be less than 100% of the fair market value of the common stock on the date of grant; and (iii) no award may be granted after September 28, 2013.

-The fair value of each stock option and SAR award is estimated on the date of grant using a Black-Scholes option pricing model.
+The fair value of each stock option and SAR award was estimated on the date of grant using a Black-Scholes option pricing model.
 The Company's expected volatilities are based on historical volatility of Southern Union Company's common stock.
-To the extent that volatility of Southern Union Company's common stock price increases in the future, the estimates of the fair value of stock options and SARs granted in the future could increase, thereby increasing stock-based compensation expense in future periods.
-Additionally, the expected dividend yield is considered for each grant on the date of grant.
-The Company's uses the simplified method in determining the expected term of stock options and SARs granted, which results in the use of the average midpoint between vesting of the awards and their contractual term for such estimate.
-The Company utilizes the simplified method primarily because Southern Union has experienced several acquisitions and divestitures during the contractual period for the current awards outstanding, resulting in a change in the employee mix and an acceleration of certain stock option and SAR exercise activity.
-Additionally, Southern Union has not experienced a full life cycle of exercise activity for employees associated with certain of its acquisitions.
-Because of the impact of these significant structural changes in Southern Union's business operations and the resulting variations in employee exercise activity, the historical patterns of such exercise activity is not believed to be indicative of future behavior.
-In the future, as information regarding post-vesting termination becomes more accessible, the Company may change the method of deriving the expected term.
-This change could impact the fair value of stock options and SARs granted in the future.
-The risk-free rate is based on the U.S. Treasury yield curve in effect at the time of grant.
+The expected dividend yield was considered for each grant on the date of grant.
+The Company used the simplified method in determining the expected term of stock options and SARs granted, which resulted in the use of the average midpoint between vesting of the awards and their contractual term for such estimate.
+The Company utilized the simplified method primarily because Southern Union had experienced several acquisitions and divestitures during the contractual period, resulting in a change in the employee mix and an acceleration of certain stock option and SAR exercise activity.
+Additionally, Southern Union had not experienced a full life cycle of exercise activity for employees associated with certain of its acquisitions.
+Because of the impact of these significant structural changes in Southern Union's business operations and the resulting variations in employee exercise activity, the historical patterns of such exercise activity was not believed to be indicative of future behavior.
+The risk-free rate was based on the U.S. Treasury yield curve in effect at the time of grant.

-All outstanding stock awards vested and were settled in 2012 in connection with the ETE Merger on March 26, 2012; therefore, no 2012 amounts have been presented in the following sections.
+All outstanding stock awards vested and were settled in 2012 in connection with the ETE Merger on March 26, 2012; therefore, no 2012 or 2013 amounts have been presented in the following sections.